By Roy Stevenson

 It’s extremely difficult to target an individual magazine and succeed in getting your story published in it.
 Only a few well-known and well-published travel writers in the world have this luxury.

-My approach is to target all magazines that are appropriate for a story and query them all.
+My approach is to target all magazines that are appropriate for your story and query them all.

 Despite what any of the experts tell you, it is not necessary to customize your query for every single magazine.
 Send the same generic query to them all.

-I rarely customize my queries and have done quite well anyway.
-Briefly scan the writer’s guidelines for each magazine and tailor a couple sentences if you think it’s absolutely needed.
+I rarely customize my queries and have still sold more than 1000 articles to over 200 publications.
+Briefly scan the writer’s guidelines for each magazine and tailor a couple sentences if you think it’s absolutely needed, but don't spend much time doing this.

-There is one thing you absolutely need to customize with each query: the editor’s name.
-This is a requirement, no exceptions.
-Otherwise, keep it generic.
+However, there is one thing you absolutely need to individualize with each query.
+Successful query letters always include the editor’s name.
+Otherwise, keep your query letter generic.
 Don’t make your job any harder than it already is.

-Remember, a good story is a good story, and if it’s a good fit for the magazine and the timing is right, the editor will accept it.
+Remember, a good story is a good story.
+If it’s a good fit for the magazine and the timing is right, the editor will accept it.

-I also don't think you should suggest to the editor which section of their magazine this story will fit.
-The editor knows his magazine intimately.
-He’ll know the best place for your story and will place it accordingly.
+I also don't think you need to suggest to editors which section of their magazine your story will fit.
+Editor know their magazines intimately.
+They’ll know the best place for your story and will place it accordingly.

 I know these marketing techniques defy the traditional 'rules', but as a freelancer it's time you set your own rules.
 Things have changed in freelance writing in the past several years.
 Sending out multiple queries works well for me, and I don't see why it shouldn't work for you.

-To recap, here are my guidelines for sending a query letter to editors of print magazines:
+To recap, here are my guidelines for successful query letters:

 1. Send out a separate query email to each magazine.
 (Don’t send a single mass query email to them all.)

 The days when you could selectively target one or two magazines with your queries are long gone.
-Travel writers starve using this approach.
+Successful query letters pitch to an extensive magazine list.

 With simultaneous submissions you’re taking more of a shotgun approach, and then seeing where the cards fall.
 It saves you time and is more likely to result in getting published more quickly and more frequently.

-I do not bother putting 'Simultaneous Submission' in my queries for two reasons:
+Successful query letters do not include any indication that its a simultaneous submission.
+I don't bother mentioning 'Simultaneous Submission' in my queries for two reasons:

-1. Using simultaneous submissions is the only way you can compete in the current freelance travel writing world, and
+1. Using simultaneous submissions is the only way you can compete in the current freelance travel writing world.

-2. It's not the editor's business.
-All successful freelance writers do it these days, and editors know this.
+2. It's none of the editor's business.
+Most successful freelance writers do it these days, and editors know this.
 There’s no point in mentioning it.

 In the rare event that more than one magazine expresses interest in your story, there are plenty of ways of handling the situation ethically and successfully - and even coming out of it with more than one assignment.
 It's happened to me several times and has never been a problem.